byt3n33dl3/BloodHoundCE/README.md

 ## Running BloodHound Community Edition
 Docker Compose is the easiest way to get up and running with BloodHound.
 Instructions below describe how to install and upgrade your deployment.

+## Extra Overview

+> [!TIP]
+> Easy, Reliable, Effective Map, Prioritize, and Remediate Identity Attack Paths Management.

+> [!NOTE]
+> See your `Organization` from the Attacker’s view, BloodHound Enterprise is an Attack Path Management solution that continuously maps and quantifies identity Attack Paths in Active Directory and Azure Environments.

 ## Deploy BloodHound
 Deploying BloodHound quickly with the following steps: